Apply to Fisher: Transfer Students

 Traditional B.S.
 Nursing Program Application Requirements:

 Transfer applicants may apply to the nursing program as a student intending to start the clinical portion (last two years) of the program or enroll at Fisher to complete remaining prerequisite nursing courses and/or liberal arts requirements.
-The seven nursing prerequisite courses include: Anatomy, Physiology, Microbiology, Chemistry, Nutrition, Statistics, and Development Across the Lifespan.
-Ethics must also be completed prior to the start of the clinical year program.
-Applicants can apply to begin the program in the fall or spring.
-Transfer applicants intending to enroll in the clinical portion, typically begin in the spring semester in January.
+Prerequisite courses, which must have been taken within the last 10 years, include:

 Eligible applicants (including admitted 2+2 program participants) for the clinical portion of the program will submit the transfer application, a personal essay, and take the Mathematics Screening Test.